| Enter your email address here: |

 Julian days are important since astronomers, unlike historians, frequently need to do arithmetic with dates.
 Julian days simply enumerate the days and fraction which have elapsed since the start of the Julian era, defined as noon (GMT) on Monday, 1 January 4713 B.C.E. in the Julian calendar.
 This date is defined in terms of a cycle of years, but has the additional advantage that all known historical astronomical observations bear positive Julian day numbers, and periods can be determined and events extrapolated by simple addition and subtraction.
 Starting at noon, Julian dates are a bit eccentric, but astronomers who rise after the "crack of noon" and do most of their work when the Sun is down appreciate recording results in a calendar where the date doesn't change in the middle of the workday.
 Julian day notation is an ideal system for storing dates in computer programs, free of cultural bias and discontinuities, and can be readily transformed into other calendar systems.

 While any event in recorded human history has a positive Julian day number, working with contemporary events with all those digits can be cumbersome.
 A Modified Julian Day (MJD) is created by subtracting 2,400,000.5 from a Julian day number, thus representing the number of days elapsed since midnight (00:00) Universal Time on 17 November 1858.
-Modified Julian Days are widely used to specify the epoch in tables of orbital elements of artificial Earth satellites.
+Modified Julian Days are widely used to specify the epoch in tables of orbital elements of manmade artificial Earth satellites.
 Since no such objects existed prior to 4 October 1957, all satellite-related MJDs are positive.

 1837